 The newspapers also quoted Patricia Sherman, a neighbor of Fuller’s who walked onto the scene in the immediate aftermath.
 She said she heard the survivor say that the men had come to Fuller’s house that morning to “hurt Mr. Robert.”

-Black newspapers reported that there was much more to the story, including that Fuller was notorious for not paying his workers and that the men had gone to Fuller’s house the morning of the shooting to collect what was owed them.
+Black newspapers reported that there was much more to the story, including that Fuller was notorious for not paying his workers and that the men had gone to Fuller’s house the morning of the shooting to collect what was owed to them.

 When police arrived at the scene, knives and linoleum hooks lay beside three of the dead men.

-Due to threats from Fuller on the shooting scene and following the grand jury’s decision not to indict Fuller, Willis ultimately opted to plead guilty to the charge against him.
-He was given five years probation, but later sent to prison for violating terms of his probation.
+Due to threats from Fuller on the shooting scene and following the grand jury’s decision not to indict Fuller, Willis opted to plead guilty to the charge against him.
+He was given five years probation, but later sent to prison for violating the terms of his probation.